-This switch supports three types of users:
+This switch supports three types of users: administrator, operation user, and common user.

 Administrator

 There is only one administrator created by the system by default.
 The administrator can perform operations of all functions.
 The default username and password are both admin.